Suji Kwock Kim: Music and theatre

-Choral and vocal settings of her poems, composed by Mayako Kubo for the Tokyo Philharmonic Chorus, Chorusorganisation, Koreanische Frauengruppe Berlin, and Japanische Fraueninitiative Berlin, premiered at Pablo Casals Hall, Tokyo, and were performed at St. Mathias Church, Berlin and St. Geltow Church, Potsdam.
-Vocal settings of her work, composed by Jerome Blais, premiered at Dalhousie University in Halifax, Nova Scotia, recorded by the Canadian Broadcasting Corporation (CBC), then were later performed by the Solera Quartet at the Art Institute of Chicago, May 2019, and recorded by WFMT-Chicago.
+Choral and vocal settings of her poems, composed by Mayako Kubo for the Tokyo Philharmonic Chorus, Chorusorganisation, Koreanische Frauengruppe Berlin, Japanische Fraueninitiative Berlin, and Das Berliner Frauen-Vokalensemble, premiered at Pablo Casals Hall, Tokyo, and have been performed at St. Mathias Church in Berlin, St. Geltow Church in Potsdam, Kulturkirche in Petzow, Festival für zeitgenössische Musik in Bielefeld, Gefördert vom Kulturamt des Stadt in Düsseldorf, Germany.
+Vocal settings of her work, composed by Jerome Blais, premiered at Dalhousie Orchestra in Halifax, Nova Scotia, recorded by the Canadian Broadcasting Corporation (CBC), then were later performed by the Solera Quartet at the Art Institute of Chicago, May 2019, and recorded by WFMT-Chicago.
 Kim co-authored Private Property, a multimedia play showcased at Playwrights Horizons (NY) and produced at the Edinburgh Fringe Festival (Scotland).

-Personal life

-Kim married Raymond Short in 2007.
-She lives in London.